 The Southeastern Wisconsin Regional Planning Commission was established in 1960 under Section 66.0309 of the Wisconsin Statutes as the official areawide planning agency for the rapidly urbanizing southeastern region of the State.
 The work of the Commission by law is entirely advisory in nature.
-The Commission was created to provide the basic information and planning services necessary to solve problems which transcend the corporate boundaries and fiscal capabilities of the 154 local units of government comprising the seven county Region.
-The seven Southeastern Wisconsin counties of Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha are illustrated on Map 1 and Map 2.
+The Commission was created to provide the basic information and planning services necessary to solve problems which transcend the corporate boundaries and fiscal capabilities of the 155 local units of government comprising the seven county Region.
+The seven Southeastern Wisconsin counties of Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha are illustrated on Map 1.

 The Commission consists of 21 members, three from each of the seven member counties.
 The Commission is assisted in its work by numerous technical, citizen, and intergovernmental coordinating and advisory committees.
 These committees include both elected and appointed public officials and interested private citizens with knowledge in the Commission work areas.
 The committees perform a significant function in both the formulation and in the execution of the Commission work programs.
 The Commission staff consists of a core staff of full-time professional, technical, administrative, and clerical personnel, supplemented by additional temporary staff and consultants as required by the various work programs under way.
-The 2014 budget staff totaled 80, including 67 full-time and 13 part-time employees.
-The Commission staff is augmented from time to time by interagency staff assignments of professional and technical personnel.
+The 2016 budget staff totaled 83, including 69 full-time and 14 part-time employees.
 The Commission staff is organized into eight divisions.
 Four of these are planning divisions-Transportation, Environmental, Land Use, and Community Assistance-and have direct responsibility for the conduct of the Commission's major planning programs.
-The remaining four divisions-Administrative Services, Geographic Information Systems, Cartographic and Graphic Arts, and Public Involvement and Outreach-provide day-to-day support of the four planning divisions.
+The remaining four divisions-Administrative Services, Geographic Information Systems, Land Surveying, and Public Involvement and Outreach-provide day-to-day support to the four planning divisions.